motorcycle 101 guides

 Michigan Motorcycle Insurance

-You are requi#b90011 to purchase Michigan motorcycle insurance before you can operate a motorcycle.
+You are required to purchase Michigan motorcycle insurance before you are allowed to operate a motorcycle.
 As motorcycles are excluded from Michigan’s no-fault law, you need to acquire liability insurance coverage to help provide monetary compensation for any injuries or damages to other parties.
-You need to carry documentation showing proof of ownership whenever you take your motorcycle out for a ride.
-You will have to show it to the local law enforcement or any affected parties following a collision.
+You need to carry documentation showing that you do indeed have insurance whenever you take your motorcycle onto the road.

 • $50,000 for bodily injury to a person per accident